Jeff Sessions will recuse himself from Russia probe

 Jeff Sessions Will Recuse Himself From Russia Probe

-The attorney general will not be involved with investigations into the Trump administration's dealings with the Russian government.
+The attorney general will not be involved in investigations into the Trump team's dealings with the Russian government.

 Attorney General Jeff Sessions will recuse himself from any investigations into contact between the Russian government and Donald Trump's presidential campaign, Sessions announced at a press conference Thursday afternoon.
 Sarah Isgur Flores, Sessions' spokeswoman, told Mother Jones that neither the attorney general nor any of his staff would take part in any internal discussions on whether or not an independent special prosecutor would be appointed to investigate the 2016 campaign.
+That decision would presumably be left to acting Deputy Attorney General Dana Boente.

+The hastily called press conference came as lawmakers from both parties called for Sessions to recuse himself from any investigations into Russia's role in the election.
+During Sessions' confirmation hearing, Sen. Al Franken (D-Minn.) asked him what he would do if reports that Trump campaign associates and Russian officials had been in contact during the campaign turned out to be true.
+Sessions responded by denying that he had any contact with the Russians: "I have been called a surrogate at a time or two in that campaign, and I didn't have—did not have communications with the Russians."
+But on Wednesday, news broke that Sessions had twice met with the Russian ambassador.

+As reporters waited for Sessions to begin his press conference at DOJ headquarters Thursday, televisions tuned to CNN replayed the exchange with Franken—followed by a segment with the chyron, "Calls grow for attorney general to resign."

 Sessions will recuse himself from any investigations of 2016 presidential campaign pic.twitter.com/KI0Ro1CHSn— Pema Levy (@pemalevy) March 2, 2017